ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Processing method for initial display of input screen.
+      - | Handler method for initial display of input screen.
     * - | (2)
       - | Call setComplete method of \ ``SessionStatus``\  object.
     * - | (3)